Skip to content

 ) -> VibrationalAnalysisPy

-Numerical Hessian (6N energy evaluations) + diagonalization.
-Returns VibrationalAnalysisPy with .n_atoms, .modes (list of VibrationalModePy), .n_real_modes, .zpve_ev, .method, .notes.
+Numerical Hessian (6N energy evaluations with mass-aware step size) + diagonalization.
+Removes translation/rotation modes automatically.
+Returns VibrationalAnalysisPy with .n_atoms, .modes (list of VibrationalModePy), .n_real_modes, .zpve_ev, .method, .notes, .thermochemistry.

 python